jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

                     }
                 }

 For Each Loop
 -------------

-* For loops in Python are basically *for each* loops
+* For loops in Python are effectively *for each* loops

 .. list-table:: For Each Loops
     :header-rows: 1